-We entered into an investment management agreement with MCC Advisors (the "Investment Management Agreement").
-Mr. Brook Taube, Chairman and Chief Executive Officer through December 31, 2020 and director through January 21, 2021, is a managing partner and senior portfolio manager of MCC Advisors, and Mr. Seth Taube, director through January 21, 2021, is a managing partner of MCC Advisors.
+We entered into an investment management agreement with MCC Advisors (the "Investment Management Agreement"), which expired December 31, 2020.
+Mr. Brook Taube, Chairman and Chief Executive Officer through December 31, 2020 and director through January 21, 2021 and Mr. Seth Taube, director through January 21, 2021 are affiliated with MCC Advisors and Medley.